gaucho1978/BACCAble/README.md

 - start&stop car function disabler (more detailes in the dedicated subparagraph),
 - immobilizer (more details in the dedicated subparagraph)
+- SHIFT warning indicator on dashboard (more detailes in the dedicated subparagraph),
+- ESC and TC controller (more detailes in the dedicated subparagraph)

 ## Folders content
 - Subfolder firmware contains the firmware
 - Subfolder hardware/canable contains canable board layout and pcb wiring diagram.
 It comes from https://github.com/makerbase-mks/CANable-MKS.
 There are different designs of canable, but theay are all similar.